20 Popular Curse Words in German

 Knowing curse words in German can help you better understand and shimmy into casual, everyday conversation.
 Plus, it’s always good to know when someone isn’t being polite or friendly.

 When it comes to vulgar terms, the German language doesn’t disappoint.
-For English speakers, many of the popular curse words can sound delightfully familiar.
+Check out some of the most common curse words below.

 Contents